R. Nelson Nash

-Robert Nelson Nash (March 15, 1931 – March 27, 2019) was an American finance author, life insurance agent, and the developer of the Infinite Banking Concept (IBC).
-He was best known for his 2000 book Becoming Your Own Banker, which proposed a strategy of using dividend-paying whole life insurance as a personal banking system.

-Nash’s ideas gained a nationwide following in certain financial circles, and he founded the Nelson Nash Institute to educate advisers and the public about the IBC strategy.
+Robert Nelson Nash (March 15, 1931 – March 27, 2019) was an American life insurance agent and author.
+He developed the Infinite Banking Concept (IBC), a financial strategy involving the use of dividend-paying whole life insurance policies for personal financing.
+He described the approach in his 2000 book Becoming Your Own Banker and founded the Nelson Nash Institute to provide education on the concept.

 Biography

-Robert Nelson Nash was born on March 15, 1931, in Greene County, Georgia.
-He grew up in Athens, Georgia, and graduated from the University of Georgia in 1952 with a B.S. in forestry.
-After college, he married Mary Edwards Williams (with whom he would have three children) and served from 1952 to 1954 in the U.S. Air Force as an aerial photo interpreter.
-Nash later joined the North Carolina Army National Guard as a pilot, ultimately earning Master Aviator Wings over a 30-year military career.
+Nash was born on March 15, 1931, in Greene County, Georgia, and was raised in Athens, Georgia.
+He graduated from the University of Georgia in 1952 with a Bachelor of Science degree in forestry.
+After completing his undergraduate studies, he married Mary Edwards Williams, with whom he had three children.
+From 1952 to 1954, he served in the United States Air Force as an aerial photo interpreter.
+He later joined the North Carolina Army National Guard as a pilot and served for approximately 30 years, earning the Master Army Aviator designation.

-In 1963, Nash moved to Birmingham, Alabama, and the following year he changed careers to enter the life insurance business.
-He worked as a life insurance agent for over 35 years, representing companies such as Equitable Life Assurance Society and Guardian Life.
-Nash attained the professional designation of Chartered Life Underwriter (CLU) and was recognized for his sales achievements, including induction into Equitable’s Hall of Fame and qualification as a lifetime member of the Million Dollar Round Table (MDRT).
-A devout Christian, Nash was an active member of the First Baptist Church of Birmingham for 28 years and was known for his love of music and interest in Austrian economics.
+In 1963, Nash relocated to Birmingham, Alabama.
+In 1964, he entered the life insurance industry and worked as a life insurance agent for more than three decades, representing companies including Equitable Life Assurance Society and Guardian Life Insurance Company.
+He earned the Chartered Life Underwriter (CLU) designation and qualified as a lifetime member of the Million Dollar Round Table, a professional association of insurance and financial services professionals.

-Nash died on March 27, 2019, in Birmingham at the age of 88.
+Nash was a member of the First Baptist Church of Birmingham for many years.
+He died on March 27, 2019, in Birmingham, Alabama, at the age of 88.

 Career and Infinite Banking Concept

-During the late 20th century, Nash developed what he called the Infinite Banking Concept (IBC), a personal finance strategy that advocates “becoming one’s own banker” by using the cash value of whole life insurance policies as a source of financing.
-Nash formulated the concept in the early 1980s as a response to high interest rates on his bank loans, and he later compiled his methods and philosophy in the self-published book Becoming Your Own Banker (2000).
+In the late 20th century, Nash developed the Infinite Banking Concept (IBC), a personal finance strategy that involves the use of the cash value of dividend-paying whole life insurance policies for financing purposes.
+He stated that he formulated the concept in the early 1980s in response to high interest rates on bank loans.
+He later outlined the approach in his self-published book Becoming Your Own Banker (2000).

-After the success of his first book, Nash traveled throughout the United States and Canada giving seminars on the Infinite Banking Concept.
-In 2013, he helped establish the Nelson Nash Institute to formalize the education of financial professionals in the IBC system.
-The Institute created an IBC Practitioner Program to certify financial advisors.
-Nash also wrote a follow-up book, Building Your Warehouse of Wealth, and co-authored The Case for IBC (2018) with L. Carlos Lara and Robert P. Murphy.
+Following the publication of the book, Nash conducted seminars in the United States and Canada on the Infinite Banking Concept.
+In 2013, he was involved in the establishment of the Nelson Nash Institute, an organization created to provide education on the IBC strategy.
+The institute developed a practitioner program for financial professionals.
+Nash also authored a follow-up book, Building Your Warehouse of Wealth, and co-authored The Case for IBC (2018) with L. Carlos Lara and Robert P. Murphy.